Note: This is an archived Handbook entry from 2016.

 Meeting these requirements does not guarantee selection.

-4. The minimum English language requirements for this course are Band 7.
+4. Applicants are required to satisfy the university’s English language requirements for graduate courses.
+The minimum English language requirements for this course are: Band 7

 |Core Participation Requirements:||